yigit-hshl/Rescue-Robot-on-Land-and-in-Sea/Subsystem Specification/Electronic Circuits/readme.md

-In this part, we are looking at what sensors we are using.
+In this part, we will look at what sensors we are going to use for our rescue robot.

-The sensors we are going to use are:
+The sensors we are using are:

 1) Ultrasonic sensor (to locate object)
 2) Light sensor (to locate obstacles, to follow the signals given off)